New Riemannian preconditioned algorithms for tensor completion via polyadic decomposition: Algorithms

-The main problematic in designing such a metric using $\mathcal{H}(U)$ as in~\eqref{eq:diff2-approx} is two-fold: (i)~we need to find an appropriate approximation to the second-order differential $\nabla^2 f_{\Omega}(U)$ and (ii) the sought operator $\mathcal{H}(U):\tansp[U]\man\mapsto\tansp[U]\man$ may not be invertible.
-Concretely, we address these two problematics as follows.
+\revj{For the tensor completion problem~\eqref{prog:main}, one difficulty in designing such a metric using $\mathcal{H}(U)$ as in~\eqref{eq:diff2-approx} is that we need to find an appropriate approximation to the second-order differential $\nabla^2 f_{\Omega}(U)$.} \revj{This requires finding the explicit forms of the first and second-order derivatives of $f_{\Omega}$ as defined in~\eqref{pb:main}, and hence those of the CPD map $\Psi: \man\mapsto \reals^{m_1\times\dots\times m_k}:U\mapsto \cpdp[U]$.} \revj{Concretely, we proceed as follows.}